 In addition to serving as the basis for advocacy, all these reports are establishing a history of women’s participation in film production and on screen representation.
 Not only has there been little progress, but the numbers are vastly out of proportion with the population at large.
 The gender demographics at universities and in the professions of Law and Medicine have changed; women are attending university in higher rates than men and are becoming lawyers and doctors at rates that have put them above 30 per cent.
 These changes in professional careers, though still tempered by the wage gap and the abysmally low numbers of women in senior roles, show the disparity in the film industry to be particularly striking.
 According to the data, the main plot of the twenty-first century history of women’s filmmaking so far is one of pervasive absence and exclusion: this is an important part of this history that must be told.
 However, as we’ve argued, it is not the whole story, and we seek to tell the rest as best we can with the qualitative data.

 As is explained above, our dataset is circumscribed by the BFI’s own set of rules as to what counts as a British film.
 Consequently, not every film that might be seen by audiences or its filmmakers as British will be on it.
 It is our hypothesis that women filmmakers in particular may get lost in this pre-written history, and therefore we recognize that the way our dataset constructs the contemporary history of women’s filmmaking in the UK is already limited by an “official” history constructed by a public institution and its agendas.
 Conscious of this problem, we have found that the recorded interviews that Calling the Shots also conducts allow us not only to record and archive women’s stories of working in film, but give us names and stories of other women who are contributing to British film now, but cannot be found on the BFI list.
 Amy Mathieson is one such woman.
 Mathieson made a film called 1 Way Up.
 It is a 3D feature documentary about the Peckham BMX club.
-She happened to start filming the cycling team as a few members were going up through the competitions to the world championships.
-It premiered in London at Clapham Picturehouse, was bought by MTV and aired in the United States.
+She happened to start filming the cycling team as a few members were rising through the competitions to the world championships.
+It premiered in London at Clapham Picturehouse, was bought by MTV, and aired in the United States.

 Mathieson and her film are not on the BFI’s list.
 Calling the Shots found her through the qualitative element of our research: we were given her name by a screenwriter we interviewed early on in the project.
 The interview was conducted at a time after the successes of her film had died down and the next one didn’t seem very clearly on the horizon.
 Mathieson is another example of the ways that our work on women’s contemporary film history in the UK is always unfinished and incomplete; no matter how robust out data, there will be more “Amys” to find.